Introduction

 Pension systems function as mechanisms that translate past economic trajectories into future income streams.
 They convert histories of earnings, employment continuity, and institutional rules into retirement income.
 When these systems assume continuous, linear careers as the standard model, they reproduce inequalities accumulated across women’s working lives even when the rules themselves appear formally gender-neutral.

-Pensions as a mirror of work trajectories
+Pensions as a Mirror of Work Trajectories

 Pension systems closely reflect the structure of work trajectories across the life cycle.
 Contributions are calculated according to earnings, duration of participation in the workforce, and continuity of employment.
 For women, whose careers are often more fragmented, this structure tends to result in smaller benefits and greater reliance on supplementary sources of income.

-Comparative research shows that pension gaps closely mirror wage gaps and career interruptions, amplifying inequality during retirement (OECD, 2020).
+Comparative research shows that pension gaps closely mirror wage gaps and career interruptions, amplifying inequality during retirement (OECD, 2023).
 Even in well-developed public systems, periods spent outside the labor market or in reduced working hours produce lasting effects.
 The system does not explicitly penalize caregiving, yet it fails to recognize it as an economically relevant activity.

 Beyond contribution histories, the temporal logic of pension systems also incorporates another crucial factor: longevity.
 Women live longer on average than men, extending the period during which retirement income must sustain financial security.
 At the same time, women frequently enter retirement with fewer accumulated financial resources.
 This combination transforms women’s retirement years into a prolonged period of financial exposure.